 The Genesis Framework is a type of WordPress theme, often known as a ‘parent theme’.
-You can use the Genesis Framework as a standalone theme on its own, but most people use the Genesis parent theme in conjunction with a separate child theme.
+Technically, you could use the Genesis Framework as a standalone theme on its own, but this is not advised*.
+Most people use the Genesis parent theme in conjunction with a separate child theme.
 Essentially Genesis handles the core theme functionality and the child theme handles the ‘pretty bits’.

 To make this easier to get your head around, let’s imagine your blog is a car…